Available in Español

 - includes a youth focus or is youth or young adult led

 Historically, grantmaking decisions were made by our Founder-Funder with input from our Director of Philanthropic Partnerships.
-Currently, organizational grantmaking decisions are made by Tzedek staff.
-As a part of our strategic planning process, we are committed to redesigning our local grantmaking processes in ways that are informed by community.
-Data from our community research project is currently being reviewed and synthesized and conversations with trusted advisors are ongoing.
-More information about our evolving grantmaking process and decision making criteria will be widely shared in 2020.
+Currently, organizational grantmaking decisions are made by Tzedek grantmaking staff.
+With a completed 2021-2025 strategic plan, we will share new information about our grantmaking process and decision making criteria. as it is available.

 What reporting is required?
 How does Tzedek hold grantees accountable?

 Tzedek staff schedule a yearly check-in meeting with grantees.
 Based on what is best for grantees, meetings happen via phone, video call, or in person.
 The goal is to see how the work is going, how plans have changed, share challenges, and celebrate successes.
 Tzedek staff document these meetings, and these notes function as our grantee reports, which are required for private foundations to assure legal compliance.
 Multi-year grantee recipients, whose funding is not renewed, provide a grant-end report.
 As with the proposal, there is an option of collaborating with Tzedek staff to produce a collaborative report.

 Tzedek is required by the IRS to due diligence, oversight and monitoring for grants to 501(c)3 organizations.
 Such responsibility includes:

 - Documenting a pre-grant inquiry (and receiving or collaborating on a proposal) to confirm capacity and alignment

 - Collecting a written grant agreement